Will ‘South Korea’s Donald Trump’ worsen tensions with North Korea?

 South Korea’s newly elected president Yoon Suk-yeol, a conservative anti-feminist opposition figure often critiqued as the “South Korean Donald Trump”, will face a wide array of challenges including the North Korea issue when he replaces outgoing Moon Jae-in.

-Mr Yoon, a 61-year-old former prosecutor and political novice with no foreign policy background, edged a narrow win with 0.8 percentage points or 263,000 votes, in a rare close contest - the likes of which has not been seen in the history of the country.
+Mr Yoon, a 61-year-old former prosecutor and political novice with no foreign policy background, edged a narrow win with 0.8 percentage points or 263,000 votes, in a contest the likes of which has never been seen in the country.

 His victory marked the return of the conservatives to power after five years of being in the opposition, and put a dramatic end to the ambitions of his left-liberal rival Lee Jae-myung.

-In his first televised address on Thursday morning after winning the election, the new president vowed to counter North Korea – which has been on a missile testing spree since the year began – with a tougher stance against its “illicit” and “unreasonable” provocations.
+In his first televised address on Thursday morning, the new president vowed to counter North Korea – which has been on a missile testing spree since the year began – with a tougher stance against its “illicit” and “unreasonable” provocations.

 Analysts have raised fears Mr Yoon’s confrontational rhetoric could provide Kim Jong-un with a launchpad to escalate tensions between the two countries further, and that his foreign policy may be challenged by South Korea’s nuclear-wielding neighbour.